caradmico/RentMe/README.md

 ```

 This `README.md` provides a comprehensive overview of my project, detailing the structure, installation process, usage, features, and contribution guidelines.

-I'm making this free for use because probably gonna kms ngl want someone to use it if it's helpful